rschristopher/ischristtrue.com/src/modern-views/problem-of-evil.md

 > It seems that there is no God.
 For if one of two contraries were infinite, the other would be completely destroyed.
 But by the word ‘God’ we understand a certain infinite good.
 So, if God existed, nobody would ever encounter evil.
 But we do encounter evil in the world.
 So, God does not exist.

 This is, as we shall see, a nonsensical debate.

-There are in fact no religions with a philosophical problem of evil as most worldviews lack an objective knowable good or evil.
+There are in fact no religions with a philosophical problem of evil.
+Most worldviews lack an objective knowable good or evil.
 For example,
 dualistic religions typically claim a precosmogonic schism between dark and light (order and chaos) and thus no objective good nor evil.
 Or the gnostic sects typically imagine a demiurge that is the source of suffering (a subjective evil).